Yasmani Grandal Player Props: White Sox vs. Cardinals

-Yasmani Grandal -- with a slugging percentage of .192 in his past 10 games (including zero home runs) -- will be in action for the Chicago White Sox versus the St. Louis Cardinals, with Miles Mikolas on the hill, on July 8 at 2:10 PM ET.
+The Chicago White Sox, including Yasmani Grandal (.160 batting average in his past 10 games), take on starting pitcher Steven Matz and the St. Louis Cardinals at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-1) against the Cardinals.

 Yasmani Grandal Game Info & Props vs. the Cardinals